-Our School determines the purpose and means of processing the personal data of parents, pupils, staff, peripatetic teachers, visitors, and others, and therefore is a data controller.
+Our school determines the purpose and means of processing of the personal data of parents, pupils, staff, peri teachers, visitors, and others, and therefore is a data controller.

-The School is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.
+The school is registered as a data controller with the ICO and will renew this registration annually or as otherwise legally required.

-6. Roles and responsibilities
+6 Roles and responsibilities